CristanchoLina/DRAAnimalMetapop/README.md

       in the endemic scenario.
     - percolation_vacc_epidemic_data is the folder that contains the simulated datasets in the percolation experiments for vaccination, in the epidemic scenario.
-  - ** The plots_vaccination.ipynb is a jupyter-notebook that reads the simulated datasets and generates the figures presented in the article that concern vaccinatioN **.
+  - **The plots_vaccination.ipynb is a jupyter-notebook that reads the simulated datasets and generates the figures presented in the article that concern vaccination**.

 - The treatment folder, contains: